-- 6. When prompted, provide the root mysql password you configured during first boot. - 7.
-If the backup file does not include the intelligence data index required for improved search performance, the system prompts you to either allow an automatic re-index or manually perform it later. - This operation may take hours. - 8.
-After the restore completes, you should reboot the target ThreatQ system to ensure that the system processes start up correctly.
+- <> php artisan threatq:restore </path/to/backup_file> php artisan threatq:update-events - 6.
+When prompted, provide the root mysql password you configured during first boot. - 7.
+If the backup file does not include the intelligence data index required for improved search performance, the system prompts you to either allow an automatic re-index or manually perform it later.

+8. After the restore completes, you should reboot the target ThreatQ system to ensure that the system processes start up correctly.